 - Safe for water bath canning.
 I only follow tested, safe canning practices, and this watermelon jelly recipe for canning meets those standards thanks to the added bottled lemon juice, which ensures proper acidity for safe shelf storage.
 This method follows tested guidelines outlined by the National Center for Home Food Preservation.

 - Canning Made Simple.
-This is a beginner-friendly jelly with only a few ingredients and straightforward steps, no experience is necessary.
+This Watermelon Jelly is a beginner-friendly jelly with only a few ingredients and straightforward steps, no experience is necessary.

 - Perfect for Overripe Melons.
 Got a watermelon that's a little too mushy to enjoy fresh?
 It's hard to get a perfect melon every time, so instead of feeling disappointed or tossing it out, this recipe gives it new life and reduces food waste.

-- Watermelon- You will want a few cups worth of watermelon chunks which will then be blended and strained through cheesecloth to create a flavorful and colorful juice- the base of our jelly recipe.
+- Watermelon- You will want a few cups worth of watermelon chunks which will then be blended and strained through cheesecloth to create a flavorful and colorful juice- the base of our Watermelon Jelly recipe.

 - Bottled Lemon Juice - Necessary for safe canning, it brings the pH to safe levels for preservation and adds a nice brightness.
 YOU CAN NOT USE FRESHLY JUICED LEMONS.
 BOTTLE ONLY.

-- Powdered Pectin – Helps the jelly set.
+- Powdered Pectin - Helps the Watermelon Jelly set.
 Using the right amount ensures a spoonable yet firm texture.
 We are using the yellow box of Sure Jell, not the pink (that one is for reduced sugar and follows a different recipe guideline).

 📍 Water Bath Canning: Elevation Adjustments